DSR-RHIT/me497-reproducible-research/cm/README.md

 # index

-ME497 / ME597 Reproducible Research
+ME497 / ME597 Reproducible Research.
+An introductory course for the R novice by Richard Layton at Rose-Hulman Institute of Technology.

   - [About the course](cm000_about-the-course.md)
   - [Main page](../README.md) to search course material organized